johrstrom/jmeter-prometheus-plugin/README.md

 This is a matrix of what metric types can measure what metrics.
 If you configure, say a histogram to measure count total, the plugin will likely do nothing to update that metric.

+**Bold** types can listen to samples or assertions (not both at the same time).
+Note that if you don't use `label` when listening to assertions you may get strange results.
+This is because *one* sample can generate many *assertion results* which are then counted.
+When there's no label to distinguish those counts, they'll be summed together which may or may not be expected.

 | | Histogram | Summary | Counter | Guage | Success Ratio |
 |:-----:|:------:|:------:|:------:|:------:|:------:|
 | Response time  | x | x |   |   |   |